 The process is very simple & faster.
 In the first step, you have to take a complete backup and download it to your computer.
 Second, replace the existing name server with the new hosting company.
 Third, after the domain propagation, install WordPress on the new hosting.
 Finally, import the website from the backup.

 The process is very simple.
-After migrating, it will look exactly the same as in the past.
+After migrating, it will look the same as in the past.
 Also, you will not lose SEO rank after the website migration.
 Just make sure that Google Search Console & other crawlers are still connected with your site.
 And also make sure that the permalink structure is the same as in the past.

 19. Very easy to create posts and pages